 Allergens also settle on hard surfaces like desks, counters, floors, and equipment.
 Regular cleaning of these areas is essential to maintain good indoor air quality and reduce contact-based triggers.

-Use damp methods on floors as it collects fine particles more effectively than dry sweeping, which tends to push dust back into the air.
+Use damp methods on floors, since they collect fine particles more effectively than dry sweeping, which tends to push dust back into the air.

 Integrate these tasks into daily office cleaning services so they never get skipped on busy days.

 Even the most disciplined in-house routine cannot remove all allergens from an office, especially those deep in carpets, fabrics, vents, and high surfaces.
-This is where professional office cleaning services become especially valuable.
+This is where professional office cleaning providers become especially valuable.

-Ziva Cleaning Services provides commercial clients with tailored cleaning services for offices that may include:
+We provide tailored cleaning services for offices that include:

 HEPA vacuuming for carpets and upholstery